jetseven/JSMailSender/readme.md

 For a while I have been maintaining a [fork](https://github.com/jetseven/skpsmtpmessage) of the apparently abandoned [skpsmtpmessage](http://code.google.com/p/skpsmtpmessage/).
 Based on the feedback on that project, it still fills a need.
-I wasted to make the library work better in the background, so I tried to integrate Quinn "The Eskimo!"'s class QRunLoopOperation, which elegantly combines NSRunLoop-based APIs with NSOperations.
+I wanted to make the library work better in the background, so I tried to integrate Quinn "The Eskimo!"'s class QRunLoopOperation, which elegantly combines NSRunLoop-based APIs with NSOperations.
 But I was finding it hard to make changes cleanly, mostly because of the complex conditional code used to manage the state